 That’s why landlords pay for rental property insurance— to account for things like unpaid rent, natural disasters, and liability coverage (if someone injures themselves on your property and opts to sue).

-If you want to save money on anything, it pays to know how it works.
+If you want to safeguard your real estate revenue stream, it pays to know how landlord insurance works.

 1. What is Rental Property Insurance?
 Why do Landlords need it?